Mattiask57/Project-2/README.md

      - No errors were returned when passing through the official W3C validator

+-   JSHint

+     - No errors were returned when passing through the official JSHint validator

 - Accessibility

     - I used the lighthouse tool from chrome dev tools to harmonize the colors.